 Image Source: Thrive Themes

-Well, this line is used often in movies to state the impending danger upon the proatognist.
+Well, this line is often used in movies to state the impending danger to the protagonist.

 Not to miss, how furiously boost the curiosity of a person about this anticipating danger.

 That’s pretty much it!
 You do the same with the blog introducing the villain to your reader and how it is going to destroy everything.

 You have to lean into the emotion of your readers.

 One of the best ways to draw readers into your article is an opening with an intriguing story.